openstack/neutron/doc/source/contributor/stadium/governance.rst

 go through in order to enable the PTL and the TC to vote positively on the proposed inclusion.

-Once a project is included, it abides by the Neutron `RFE submission process <http://docs.openstack.org/developer/neutron/policies/blueprints.html>`_, where specifications to neutron-specs are required for major API as well as major architectural changes that may require core Neutron platform enhancements.
+Once a project is included, it abides by the Neutron :doc:`RFE submission process </contributor/policies/blueprints>`, where specifications to neutron-specs are required for major API as well as major architectural changes that may require core Neutron platform enhancements.